Fire Attack Line

 Definition & Operational Usage

-A fire attack line is a hose line specifically designated for direct application of water or other extinguishing agents onto a fire.
-It is typically operated by firefighters at the scene to suppress flames and protect exposures.
-These lines are often prioritized based on the fire's location and intensity.
+A fire attack line is a hose line specifically designated for the direct application of water or other extinguishing agents onto a fire, typically operated by firefighters at the scene.
+These lines are crucial for suppressing flames and protecting exposures, and their deployment is often coordinated within the Incident Command System (ICS) framework.
+Not to be confused with a supply line, which delivers water to the attack line, fire attack lines are prioritized based on the fire's location, intensity, and the overall strategy of the operation.

 Category context: Core tactics, command, suppression, ventilation, search, and water supply terminology used on the fireground.